andismith/dev-tool-secrets/secret/performance-disable-the-browser-cache.md

 <p class="opera">In Opera, to clear the cache click the Network tab, select the Network Options secondary tab and choose the first option.</p>

 <p class="safari">In Safari, you can disable your browser cache under the Develop menu in the menu bar.</p>

+<p class="firebug">In Firebug, you can disable your browser cache under the menu in the Net tab.</p>

 <p>To bring up the clear cache (and other data) dialog on any browser press Ctrl, Shift and Delete in Windows, and press Shift, Cmd and Backspace on Mac.</p>